kdoore/CS2335-Gitbook/ui-panel_toggle_visibility.md

 ![](MapPanel.gif)

-Once we have added the CanvasGroup component to our Panel-UI element, then we can need to write a function that will toggle the panel's alpha value.
+Once we have added the CanvasGroup component to our Panel-UI element, then we can need to write a function that will toggle the panel's alpha value, interactibility,and blocksRaycast properties.
 We can add this functionality to any C# script file.

 ###Scene Load-Event - calls Start()
-We need to initialize the value of our objectvariable and the alpha value within the InitializeObjectRefs() method.
+We need to initialize the value of our object references within the InitializeObjectRefs() method.
 This way the variables will be re-initialized each time we enter this particular Scene.

 ### Toggle Properties: Interactive and BlocksRaycase